 But a strange thing happens when I imagine my baptism.
 In my mind’s eye I never see the sanctuary of St Mark’s on Dot Ave.
 I always see a delivery room at the Boston Lying-In.
 I always hear a capped nurse murmur the trinitarian formula.
 I feel her fingers trace a watery cross on my head.
 I see me, pathetic, in her arms, a new creation in Christ.
 And I have to tell you that I always well up with affection for her.
 As far as I’m concerned, her baptism of my jaundiced little soul was anything but provisional.
 If I am indeed a Christian by baptism today, I believe that it was at that moment in that place and by her hand that baptism “took.”

 I was in no danger.
 Baptism was not required.
-Even if I had been in danger, it still would not have been necessary.
+Even if I had been in danger, it still would not have been required.
 But that is not to say that it did nothing for me.
 Her baptizing of me has given me a way of thinking about the church into which the sacrament ushers us.
-She has become a prototype of the church at its best in my mind, the assembly of graceful people who care about what happens to you, today and tomorrow and forever.
+She has become in my mind a prototype of the church at its best, the assembly of graceful people who care about what happens to you, today and tomorrow and forever.
 People who would move heaven and earth to help you get free of every danger, mortal and immortal.
-People who do everything in their power to set you safely on the Way and won’t let you get lost.
+People who do everything in their power to set you safely on the Way, keep you there, and not let you get lost.

 The church is about a lot of things, but if it isn’t at least about this kind of concern, we may have missed the point.